VictoriaChoy/victoriachoy.github.io/README.md

 1.3 Curriculum Vitae (Appendix)

-<span>&#8682;</span>

 ### Teaching Philosophy

-> My preliminary understanding of teaching philosophy is about the <ins>student-centered methodology<ins>.
+> My preliminary understanding of teaching philosophy is about the _student-centered methodology.
 > When I began to study the first course for the IB educator certificate in the early 2021, I aligned my earlier practice with the humanistic approach that emphasizes students' interest and engagement as key elements in effective learning and teaching .
-> Then earlier this year, through the further study of the first MEd. course on educational context, including educational philosophy, history and sociology, I have aligned my years of practice with <ins>John Dewey's progressivism<ins>, <ins>Freire Paulo's critical pedagogy<ins>, and <ins>humanism<ins>, especially the <ins>new humanism<ins> proposed by UNESCO aiming to integrate the western humanism with the eastern counterpart.
+> Then earlier this year, through the further study of the first MEd. course on educational context, including educational philosophy, history and sociology, I have aligned my years of practice with John Dewey's_progressivism_, Freire Paulo's critical pedagogy, and _humanism_, especially the _new humanism_ proposed by UNESCO aiming to integrate the western humanism with the eastern counterpart.
 > The journey of inquiry about my teaching philosophy turns out impactful for the rest of my life and those I know that would like to become part of IB's global community.
 Please spare me a few minutes to talk about my story of inquiry.

 2.1 The Period of Self-awareness (2012-2013)